 At Concordia we manage and measure our energy use and greenhouse gas emissions, and strive to reduce both as much as possible while also maintaining user comfort and key functions of the university.

-Energy data and initiatives
+Energy management and data

 As Quebec’s most energy efficient major university for over twenty consecutive years, Concordia University strives for energy efficiency at every possible opportunity.
 From designing and building green certified, next-generation learning facilities to renovating, operating and maintaining buildings more than a century old, every aspect of a building’s lifecycle is considered in managing and reducing energy use.